mapr-demos/flightdelayhol/readme.txt

 _____________________________________________________________________________

-Run the  the Spark Structured Streaming client to consume events enrich them and write them to MapR Database (in separate consoles if you want to run at the same time)
+Run the  the Spark Structured Streaming client to consume events enrich them and write them to MapR Database (in separate consoles if you want to run at the same time as the java publisher)

-/opt/mapr/spark/spark-*/bin/spark-submit --class stream.StructuredStreamingConsumer --master local[2] \
+From the Sandbox command line :

- mapr-spark-flightdelay-1.0.jar
+/opt/mapr/spark/spark-*/bin/spark-submit --class stream.StructuredStreamingConsumer --master local[2]  mapr-spark-flightdelay-1.0.jar

 This spark streaming client will consume from the topic /user/mapr/stream:flights, enrich from the saved model at /mapr/demo.mapr.com/data/flightmodel and write to the table /user/maprflighttable.